-The next time you talk to a client or another established freelancer and they’re telling you about all you need to know and the tools you have to learn to use, don’t let fear take over your brain!
-You can learn whatever you need to learn, given enough time and practice.
-You just have to believe that you can and keep at it until it gets easier.
+The next time you talk to a client or an established freelancer, and they go on and on about all you need to know and the tools you must use, take a deep breath and don’t let fear take over.
+You can learn whatever you need to learn with interest, time, and practice.
+You have to believe that you can and keep at it until it gets easier.

-Don’t be scared of all you have to learn, just get started.
+Don’t be scared of all you have to learn.
+Just get started.